Banai (goddess)

-Banai (बाणाई Bāṇāi, sometimes बानाई), also known as Banu (Bāṇu, बानू) and Banu-bai (Bāṇu-bāī, बानू-बाई), is a Hindu goddess and the second wife of Khandoba, a form of the god Shiva worshipped in the Deccan – predominantly in the Indian states of Maharashtra and Karnataka.
-Khandoba is portrayed as a king of Jejuri, where his chief temple stands.
-Some traditions do not give her the status of a legal wife and treat her as a concubine of Khandoba.
+Banai (बाणाई Bāṇāi, sometimes बानाई), also known as Banu (Bāṇu, बानू) and Banu-bai (Bāṇu-bāī, बानू-बाई), is a Hindu goddess and the second wife of the god Khandoba.
+Khandoba is a form of the god Shiva worshipped in the Deccan – predominantly in the Indian states of Maharashtra and Karnataka.
+He is portrayed as a king of Jejuri, where his chief temple stands.
+Some traditions do not give Banai the status of a legal wife and treat her as a concubine of Khandoba.
+Banai is identified with the goddess Ganga as a consort of Shiva.

 While scriptures related to Khandoba do not mention Banai, she is a central subject of folk songs.
 Banai is considered a Dhangar, a sheep herding caste, and is sometimes regarded to be of celestial origin.
 Oral traditions chiefly discuss the tale of her marriage to Khandoba and her conflicts with his first wife Mhalsa.
 Banai is an antithesis of Mhalsa; together they complete the god.
 Banai is generally depicted with Khandoba and often is also accompanied by Mhalsa.

 Banai does not enjoy independent worship, but is worshipped as Khandoba's consort in most of his temples.
 She is the patron goddess of the Dhangar community and is worshipped as a protector of their herds.